Curry, Harris help 76ers stay alive, hold off Hawks 104-99 - WHIZ News

 TIP-INS

-Hawks: G Bogdan Bogdanovic left in the fourth quarter with right knee soreness and was ruled out for the remainder of the game. … Clint Capela had 14 points and 11 rebounds. … Atlanta’s hip-hop scene was represented in the sellout crowd.
+Hawks: G Bogdan Bogdanovic scored seven points before leaving in the fourth quarter with right knee soreness.
+He was ruled out for the remainder of the game. … Clint Capela had 14 points and 11 rebounds. … Atlanta’s hip-hop scene was represented in the sellout crowd.
 Rapper Lil Scrappy performed during a first-half timeout and Quavo was shown on the video board.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports